Read media coverage and download images, portraits, and logos

 A lot went wrong for Irma – new chain has other options

-Goods rise and shrink
+Goods rise and fall

 Help!
 The cream puffs have shrunk!

-Less flour in the bag, shrinking liver pate and cream puffs with unusually large space in the box have become commonplace.
-The inflation crisis caused many products to shrink, but why do they continue to slim down now that inflation has calmed down?
+Less flour in the bag, shrinking liver pâté, and cream puffs with unusually large gaps in the box have become commonplace.
+The inflation crisis caused many products to shrink, but why are they continuing their slimming regimen now that inflation has calmed down?

 September 27, 2024

-The food conference with a varied menu
+Food conference with varied menu

 September 19, 2024